gecBurton/llm-freeway/README.md

 # LLM Freeway

-An Opensource proxy server for litellm
+llm-freeway is a simple, secure and open-source proxy server for litellm.

 ## features

-IOC JWT based auth

-* `/chat/completions`
-  * dollars per minute
-  * requests per minute
+* chat-completion
+  * authorization via jwt
+  * streaming and non-streaming
+* user management
+  * Create Read Update and Delete users
-  * tokens per minute
+  * Generate tokens for use with chat-completion
+  * Restrict user access by:
+    * tokens-per-minute

-* `/spend/logs`
+    * requests-per-minute
-  * see what you, and others in your team have spent

-* `/users/`
+* logs
-  * get your own user details or others if youre an admin
+  * access to your own logs
+  * access all logs if you are and admin

+## how to run

+* locally, using sqlite `make web`
-  * create/update
+* via docker

-refresh token?

-create user